Twice exceptional: Misunderstood children

 In the case of behavioral/socio-emotional, rather than cognitive problems, both strengths and deficits can be intensified.
 A twice-exceptional student's grades commonly alternate between high and low, even within the same subject.
 The child might have advanced vocabulary and ideas, but be unable to organize those ideas and express them on paper.
 They might be a skilled artist or builder, but turn in assignments that are messy or illegible.
 They might complete assignments, but lose or forget to submit.
 To the parents and teachers observing this behavior, it may seem that the child isn't trying; many twice-exceptional children work as hard or harder than others, but with less to show for their efforts.
 This struggle to accomplish tasks that appear easy for other students can leave twice-exceptional children frustrated, anxious, and depressed.
 It can rob them of their enthusiasm and energy for school and damage their self-esteem.

 Some other common situations may involve some amazing performance or contributions by such individuals being mistakenly distrusted, discredited, or undervalued because they are not known to be brilliant in other areas, or because they are far ahead of their peers in some aspects.
-For example, Nikola Tesla was thought to be cheating when he was doing college calculus problems without pen or paper, whereas, some of these students may never reveal their skills and interests due to a learning environment that does not allow creativity.
-It has been said that "so called high functioning term ignores the hardships, whereas the so called low functioning terminology ignores potentials".
-So "presume competence" has been recommended.
+For example, Tesla's autobiography describes his enthusiasm for solving advanced integral-calculus problems at the Austrian Polytechnic in Graz, while his biographer John J. O'Neill recounted that Tesla could perform arithmetic and algebra calculations mentally so rapidly that some teachers initially questioned whether he had obtained the answers honestly before accepting his unusual ability.

+Similarly, some twice-exceptional students may not fully reveal their abilities and interests due to a learning environment which does not accommodate either their creativity or alternative ways of demonstrating knowledge.
+Critics of "high-functioning" and "low-functioning" labels have argued that such terminology may obscure important aspects of a given individual's abilities and support needs, since the former label may minimize the challenges experienced by individuals with relatively strong cognitive or verbal abilities, whereas the latter label may overlook the abilities and potential of individuals who require greater support.

+The related disability rights and inclusive education principle of presuming competence argues that individuals should not be assumed incapable because of communication differences or support needs.
+Research on inclusive education interventions, such as Beyond Access, has examined approaches intended to both increase educators' perceptions of the competence of students with intellectual and developmental disabilities, and promote their inclusion in general education classrooms.